ndrean/asyn-promise/readme.md

 ```

 To compile the project, we run `yarn dev` or `yarn build` once it's finished.

-Once the compilation is made, we will serve the files with `webpack-dev-server` so that the `--watch` mode is automatically on, meaning that it will recompile whenever files change.
+Once the compilation is made, with this config, we will serve the files with `webpack-dev-server` so that the `--watch` mode is automatically on, meaning that it will recompile automatically whenever files change (HTML or CSS or Javascript) so that we don't have to reload the page or stop/start the web server.

 We finaly add `.cache node_modules dist` in the `.gitignore` file and our files system looks like: